vladmandic/piproxy/README.md

   Disable or configure manually in `server/middleware.js` `options.helmet` object if you have access permission errors on your site because security is too strict.
 - **brotli**: boolean
   Enable passthrough compression using brotli.
 Only used if data is uncompressed and target accepts encoding.
+- **db**: string
+  Filename for database log, used by statistics module
 - **geoIP**: object
   If optional `city` and `asn` databases are present, proxy will attempt reverse GeoIP lookup on access